Barry Diller

 Barry Charles Diller (born February 2, 1942) is an American billionaire businessman.
-He is chairman and senior executive of IAC and Expedia Group and founded the Fox Broadcasting Company with Rupert Murdoch and USA Broadcasting.
+He is chairman of People Incorporated and Expedia Group, and founded the Fox Broadcasting Company with Rupert Murdoch and USA Broadcasting.
 Diller was inducted into the Television Hall of Fame in 1994.

 Early life

 Diller was born on February 2, 1942, in San Francisco, California, to Michael Diller and his wife Reva (née Addison).
 He was raised in Beverly Hills.
 In May 2012, New York magazine described Diller as a "second generation Austrian Jewish kid".
+On the April 14, 2026 episode of Finding Your Roots it was revealed that Diller's paternal ancestors came from the village of Pianovychi, near Staryi Sambir in the Lviv Oblast of modern-day Ukraine (which was part of the Austria-Hungary-controlled region of Galicia until 1918), and his maternal ancestors came from the Vilna Governorate of the Russian Empire (modern-day Vilnius, Lithuania).

 Career

 Diller began his career through a family connection in the mailroom of the William Morris Agency after dropping out of UCLA after three weeks.
 His proximity to the company's file room meant that he could spend free time reading through the archives and learning the entire history of the entertainment industry.
-He was hired as an assistant by Elton Rule, then West Coast head of ABC, who was promoted to network President at the same time Diller went to work for him in 1964, taking him on to New York City.
+He was hired as an assistant by Leonard Goldberg, then West Coast head of ABC, who was promoted to network President at the same time Diller went to work for him in 1964, taking him on to New York City.
 Diller was soon placed in charge of negotiating broadcast rights to feature films.
 He was promoted to Vice President of Development in 1965.
 In this position, Diller created the ABC Movie of the Week, pioneering the concept of the made-for-television movie through a regular series of 90-minute films produced exclusively for television.
-In 1973, Diller would be made vice president of ABC's prime time programming.
+In 1973, Diller became vice president of ABC's prime time programming.